SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   rather than being attached to another piece of syntax.
   Contrast with "attached" macros, described below.

+- Also called "expression macros" because the result of expansion is an expression.

 - If the macro doesn't take arguments, you just write its name to call it.
   For example: `#line`.